Huf: High-Probability Uncorrelated Flows Definition in Trading

 Steps to Implement Multi-Asset Huf

-1. Asset Selection: Choose a variety of assets that you believe can have uncorrelated movements.
+1. Asset Selection: Choose diverse assets with potential uncorrelated movements.

-3. Portfolio Construction: Construct a portfolio that balances high-probability trades across various assets while minimizing overall risk.
+3. Portfolio Construction: Build a portfolio balancing high-probability trades while minimizing risk.

-4. Dynamic Adjustments: Continuously monitor the correlations and adjust your positions based on changing market conditions.
+4. Dynamic Adjustments: Continuously review correlations and adjust positions as necessary.

 Integrating Technical Indicators